Sean C. Noah

 Color Guard Director

-Mr. Charles “Buddy” Porter is currently Director of Instrumental Music in the elementary schools for the Arch-Diocese of Mobile.
-In this position he co-ordinates the band program in nine elementary schools.
+Mr. Charles “Buddy” Porter is our Director Emeritus of the elementary schools for the Arch-Diocese of Mobile.
+In his position he coordinated the band program in nine elementary schools for 30+ years.
 He has been in music education for the past 42 years.
 He received his music education degree from the University of Southern Mississippi.
 He taught in the state of Mississippi for many years before returning to his home town of Mobile in 1975.
-Mr. Porter is well-recognized as a trombonist for the Mobile Symphony.
+Mr. Porter is well-recognized as a trombonist and music educator.

 Laura Noah is a freelance musician residing in Mobile, Alabama performing with several Orchestras along the Gulf Coast.
 Mrs. Noah is the principal timpanist for the Mobile Symphony since 2007 and the Meridian Symphony since 2012.
 She has spent a decade as principal percussionist for the Gulf Coast Symphony and section percussionist with the Pensacola Symphony.
+Mrs. Noah performed with Soundwind Drum and Bugle Corps and the 1999 World Champion Santa Clara Vanguard.
 She offers lessons to aspiring percussionists.